-Adrian is my boyfriend for as long as I can remember.
-He was my first friend, my first crush, my first kiss, my first date, my first dance, my first everything...except one thing I couldn’t give.
-After tenth grade, we were inseparable.
-He stays with me after school.
-He studies with me.
-He even tries to learn how to bake, but he gave up after he messes up...every time.
-He buys lunch for me after school.
-He takes me to dinner.
+Adrian has been my boyfriend for as long as I can remember.
+He is my first friend, my first crush, my first kiss, my first date, my first dance, my first everything...except one thing I couldn’t give.
+After tenth grade, we have been pretty much inseparable.
+He has stayed with me after school.
+He has studied with me.
+He has even tried to learn how to bake, but he gave up after he messes up...every time.
+He has bought lunch for me after school.
+He has taken me to dinner.
 We do everything together, and that is why my mother has this fantasy that he will propose to me by the second year of college, at most, if not before.
 She treats him like her son because he showers her with gifts, compliments, and anything that can make a middle-aged woman swoon.
 I like the idea of him trying to stay on good terms with her, to stay close to me.
 He loves me, and he always shows his affection towards me.
 He is always there by my side, and that is why I am still with him.

 “Babe.”
 He snakes an arm around my waist pulling me to him.
 “I missed you.”

-With that, he sealed our lips in a sweet and gentle kiss.
+With that, he seals our lips in a sweet and gentle kiss.

 “You just saw me a few hours ago.”
 I chuckle softly and gently push him away.